Movement Disorders (Parkinson’s Disease)

 Parkinson's is a common progressive neurodegenerative disease that affects regions of the brain that control movement.
 It usually develops after age 50, although it can affect people as young as 20 to 30 years old.
 The symptoms of Parkinson's disease include tremor (shaking), muscle stiffness, difficulty walking, slowness of movements and problems with balance and coordination.
 As the disease progresses, these symptoms worsen and make daily activities like eating, drinking, writing and walking very difficult.
 These symptoms often progress slowly and get worse over a 10 to 20 year period, but they can also progress more rapidly, especially when symptoms start at a younger age.

 There are a number of different medications that can be used in the treatment of Parkinson's disease.
 The drug levodopa, also called L-dopa, has been the most effective means of treatment for many years.
 However, after long-term use, complications may develop that are often very debilitating.
 Other medications called dopamine agonists, are also very useful and can be used either alone or in combination with levodopa.
 Surgical procedures such as ablation or deep brain stimulation can be helpful in patients with advanced disease that either cannot tolerate medications because of side effects or have developed complications of treatment with medications such as levodopa.
-Both types of procedures are offered at The Nebraska Medical Center.
+Both types of procedures are offered at Nebraska Medicine.

 Individuals with restless legs syndrome have difficulty sitting or lying for long periods of time due to discomfort in their legs that is experienced at rest.
 This discomfort is relieved by movement.
 The condition can begin at any age, affects both sexes and may worsen with aging.
 The cause of restless leg syndrome is unknown.
 In up to half of cases, restless leg syndrome has been found to run in families.
 Restless leg syndrome sometimes accompanies common conditions such as neuropathy, diabetes, kidney failure or iron deficiency.
 In these cases, symptoms tend to develop more rapidly.